-Goleta is a decidedly white-collar city, with fully 85.66% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Goleta is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Goleta who work in office and administrative support (14.58%), teaching (9.87%), and sales jobs (9.86%).
+Goleta is a decidedly white-collar city, with fully 85.60% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Goleta is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Goleta who work in office and administrative support (11.74%), teaching (10.63%), and management occupations (10.06%).

 Also of interest is that Goleta has more people living here who work in computers and math than 95% of the places in the US.